directus/directus/docs/cloud/teams.md

 3. In the dropdown, click <span mi icon prmry>add</span> to create Team.
 4. Enter a Team Name, Team Slug, and click **"Save"**.

-## Managing a Team
+## Manage Team Settings

 ![Managing a Team](https://cdn.directus.io/docs/v9/cloud/accounts-and-teams/accounts-and-teams-20220228A/managing-a-team-20220225A.webp)

-After signing in to the Dashboard, you will be taken to your default Team (see Account Settings).
+The Settings Page enables changes to the Team Name and Team Slug.
+These can be changed at any time without effecting Projects within.

 1. Sign in to the Cloud Dashboard.
 2. Open the Team Menu in the Dashboard Header.